podium-lib/layout/README.md

 This module can be used together with a plain node.js HTTP server or any HTTP framework and any templating language of your choosing (or none if you prefer).

-Though; Connect compatible middleware based frameworks (such as [Express]) is first class in Podium so this module comes with a `.middleware()` method for convenience.
+_Note:_ Connect compatible middleware based frameworks (such as [Express]) are considered first class in Podium so this module provides a `.middleware()` method for convenience.

-For writing layout servers with other http frameworks the following modules
+For writing layout servers with other HTTP frameworks the following modules exist:
-exist:

 -   [Hapi Layout Plugin]